-Aspect Central Coast School wants all students to recognise that they are valued and an integral part of the school community, with parents and staff providing care and support that promotes self-esteem, mutual respect and responsibility.
+Aspect Central Coast School wants all students to recognise that they are a valued part of the school community, with parents and staff providing care and support that promotes self-esteem, mutual respect and responsibility.

-The structure of the school's satellite program provides opportunities for students to participate in classes and cultural activities with host school students, particularly during Harmony week, National Reconciliation week and NAIDOC week.
-In 2020 students also participated in Sorry Day and Graduation ceremonies.
+Students have the opportunity to participate in cultural activities such as Harmony Day, National Reconciliation week and NAIDOC week.
+In 2021 students also participated in Sorry Day and Graduation ceremonies.

-Aspect's Purpose of "understanding, engaging & celebrating the strengths, interests & aspirations of people on the autism spectrum" and Aspect's Value of "we are passionate about people, about being positive and about what's possible" mirror the nine recommended values of the National Framework for Values in Education.
+Aspect's Purpose of "understanding, engaging & celebrating the strengths, interests and aspirations of people on the autism spectrum" and Aspect's Value of "we are passionate about people, about being positive and about what's possible" mirror the nine recommended values of the National Framework for Values in Education.